theodi/care.theodi.org/README.md

-Based on the provided homepage text, here is the updated README with relevant sections:

 # ODI Care Tool

 The ODI Care Tool is designed to help organisations think about the potential impact of their product or service on people and society through Consequence Scanning.
 This interactive tool provides a framework to carry out a Consequence Scanning activity and generate a risk register that can be downloaded and incorporated into your project planning and governance.